lalitladumor280697/web-monetization/README.md

 ---

-[**A Web Monetization Story**](https://ShivamAgarwal-code.github.io/web-monetization/) is a website that seeks to help creators understand how simple it is to enable [Web Monetization](https://webmonetization.org/) on their own sites.
-The story of Auden and Chicken aims to engage users and help them relate to — and understand the purpose of — Web Monetization.
+[**A Web Monetization Project**](https://ShivamAgarwal-code.github.io/web-monetization/) is a website that seeks to help creators understand how simple it is to enable [Web Monetization](https://webmonetization.org/) on their own sites.
+The story of Shivam and Bob aims to engage users and help them relate to — and understand the purpose of — Web Monetization.
 It includes a simple drag-and-drop tutorial to show the basic steps needed to get Web Monetization running on a site.
 We want to make the tutorial easy and fun, and ensure it is easily understood by those who are less technical.

-A Web Monetization Story starts off with an introduction to Shivam, an androgynous creator who recently came across Web Monetization and integrated it into their blog.
+A Web Monetization starts off with an introduction to Shivam, an androgynous creator who recently came across Web Monetization and integrated it into their blog.
 As a digital creator, Shivam is always looking for new ways to support themself financially.
 At the same time, he wants to make sure that readers have a good experience on the site, so integrating ads into Shivam's site didn't sit well with